Our Hypothermia Program

 Each year we provide shelter for a consistent group of 18-20 men.
 This is not a drop-in program, rather the same men join us each night until they find stable housing or reunite with their community.
 This opportunity to build a bond of trust in a predictable environment cannot be underestimated.
 The state of homelessness is characterized by chaos and, too often, by fear.
 We believe the Hypothermia Transition Program offers a place of not just physical shelter.
 It also provides a mental and emotional place of safety that allows each man to focus on moving his life forward.

-The success of the Hypothermia Transition Program is made possible by the consistent and loving support of the Gonzaga Mothers’ Club (GMC).
-Each season, the GMC and their families commit to cooking and serving the evening meal for 20 men for over 150 nights!
+The success of the Hypothermia Transition Program is made possible by the consistent and loving support of the Gonzaga Mothers’ Club.
+Each season, Gonzaga mothers and their families commit to cooking and serving the evening meal for 20 men for over 150 nights!
 Even more remarkable, this is not simply a drop-off service.
 The meals are brought to the Center by families, who then stay to serve and eat with the men.
 The act of breaking bread together, sharing conversation, and engaging as brothers and sisters in Christ breaks down barriers and allows everyone at the tables to see each other as individuals.
 This removal of the us/them divide is a tremendous gift for both our guests and our volunteers.

 Stability, Productivity, Meaning